Yoga Erin O'Hara Yoga Erin O'Hara

 Naturopath and Homeopath appointments will continue to be available at the clinic and on Skype or Zoom.
 With the Coronavirus spreading rapidly through our community it is more important now than ever boost your immunity and keep healthy.

-To find out more about the Golden Yogi Clinic offerings, click here.
+To find out more about the Golden Yogi Clinic offerings, visit our events or timetable pages.

 Postponed Events and Workshops